Amended CRAR Regulations

 - 554 days’ rent arrears for enforcement notices served from 24 June 2021

-As with all COVID-19 related legislation, there is the potential that the restrictions could be further extended in due course.
+As with all COVID-19 related legislation, there was, as we anticipated in March, the potential that the restrictions could be further extended in due course.
 When introducing the changes in March 2021, the Government noted that they would:

 “…not only facilitate the faster recovery of businesses, but also provide additional protection and flexibility in managing their finances.
 This is in line with measures already taken by the Government to protect business tenancies from forfeiture and to encourage creditors to show forbearance to businesses affected by coronavirus.”